Bloom-host/BloomDocs/docs/getting_started/overview.md

 <div class="text--center">
 <img src="https://bloom.host/assets/images/logo.png" alt="logo" height="50%" width="50%"/>
 <h1>Documentation Overview</h1>
+</div>

 Most of the articles in this documentation are created by our community.
 You can help us too!
-Visit our guide on [how to contribute to the docs](../extras/contributing.md) to learn more.
+Visit our guide on [How to contribute to our docs](../extras/contributing.md) to learn more.
-</div>

 ## Introduction
 <img src={require('../../static/imgs/getting_started/overview/2.png').default} alt="search function" height="30%" width="30%" class="float-right"/>